jgmenu/jgmenu.github.io/src/integration.md

 </keybind>
 ```

-To start jgmenu in the background during the boot process, add the following
-to `~/.config/openbox/autostart`

-    (sleep 2s; jgmenu --hide-on-startup) &

 To bind `jgmenu_run` to a mouse event (right click on root window in this
 case), add the following to the `<mouse><context
 name="Root"></context></mouse>` section of `~/.config/openbox/rc.xml`